 All of these potential name problems, and others, can compound to make it nearly impossible to locate specific records for certain individuals.
 And, sometimes, we don’t even know we are dealing with a name issue, making it very hard to overcome the problem.

-If you’ve struggled to locate a record or records for a specific individual than it is time to change your tactics and try a limited or no name search.
+If you’ve struggled to locate a record or records for a specific individual then it is time to change your tactics and try a limited or no name search.
 This strategy involves using very specific location, date, occupational or relationship details to find a person when searches for them by full name are unproductive.

 You might be very surprised by how much new information you can turn up this way – potentially revealing records that have simply been buried in databases you search all of the time.

 Here’s How to Find Your Ancestors Without Their Full Names

 To begin the process of attempting to find missing records for your ancestors without their full names, start by writing down what else you know about your person of interest in a simple list.

 Include the person’s name first, including any middle names, nicknames and surnames (with dates of usage) and then note birth, marriage and death dates that are known, locations where the person lived, direct relatives and their known locations and dates, neighbors, church affiliations, occupational information and anything else you have that could help you identify a person without their complete name.

 This is a very, very important step because, not only do we need details to search with other than a name, we need to really know our ancestor of interest so we can be sure it is them if we do locate a record where their name is missing or altered beyond recognition.
 You don’t want to make this common blunder.

 Once you have gathered what you know about the person, move on to what you WANT to know.
 What information, exactly, are you trying to find?
 Is it a birth date?
 Parents’ names?
 A maiden name?
 A location at a certain time period?
 An occupation?
 Proof of a family story?